engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 Although didactically presented by a teacher, tutorials are not lectures.
 We stay away from explanations that are not directly applicable to the task at hand.
 An overload of information convolutes our students path to an actionable result.
 As teachers, we are not able to determine what our students are going to learn, only to facilitate an environment of learning.
 Our student may pursue further knowledge later at their discretion and available cognitive load.

+Our user explores our product with the help of tutorials and example procedures.
+Internally we create tutorials for demo projects to evangelize nouvelle technology or tools we created.

 More details available at [diataxis.fr/tutorials](https://diataxis.fr/tutorials/).

 ### How-to guides